1928 Half Dollar Value Checker: Errors List, ā€œSā€ Worth

 The Obverse of the 1928 Half Dollar

-“LIBERTY” curves along the left border, with Liberty’s figure actually obscuring portions of the lettering—a deliberate design choice that emphasizes the prominence of the allegorical figure.
+“LIBERTY” curves along the left border, with Liberty’s figure actually obscuring portions of the lettering — a deliberate design choice by Weinman to emphasize the allegorical figure.
+Liberty holds laurel and oak branches in her left arm, symbolizing the civil and military glories of America respectively.

 CoinVaueChecker App 10